1. Use Bevel Techniques

-The goal of architectural rendering is to convey not only the scale but also the beauty of the finished construction.
+The goal of architectural renderings is to convey not only the scale, but also the beauty of the finished construction.
 Elements that give away that this is a render and not a photograph are distracting to the viewer and give an air of un-professionalism.

-One of the basic ways to avoid this is the use of bevelling when rendering.
-Leaving sharp edges can be a dead giveaway.
-It shows that an image is an image and not a reality.
-Even man-made objects have at least a slight rounded edge.
+One of the basic ways to avoid this is the use of the bevel tool when rendering.
+Leaving sharp edges can be a dead giveaway to a viewer.
+It shows that an image is not a reality.
+Even real objects have at least a slight rounded edge.

-Learning to use, and not overuse, a bevelling tool.
+- Learn to use, and not overuse, a bevel tool.
 This should be one of the first skills that a renderer should master.

 2. IES Light Profiles

 Correct lighting in a physical structure, especially a dwelling, adds beauty.
 It further gives an impression of space.
 This is why space and light planning is one of the main priorities of house buyers.

 Using IES Light Profiles to accomplish realistic lighting in renders is an effective way to illustrate space and light in a building.
 IES Light Profiles contain accurate photometric information.
 This means that they can be used to create realistic light-shape and luminance in a render.